 Prepare for Your Visit to BioCell Cosmetic Clinic

 An initial consultation will be required to ensure that you are a suitable candidate for PRP for hair loss, which can be performed at the time of your first appointment.
 If you and your consultant decide that PRP hair loss treatment is the best course of action for your hair loss, you’ve made a great choice.
 PRP can reduce the number of hairs that you lose each day while stimulating new growth to give you visible results, usually within just a few months.
-We will provide specific instructions before your appointment, but here are a few things that you can do to prepare.
+We will provide specific instructions for before and after your PRP treatment, but here are a few things that you can do to prepare.

 Keep your hair and scalp clean, and consult your medical provider about any itching, rashes, or inflammation.
 You’ll also need to stop taking any anti-inflammatory medications now; first, check with your doctor to make sure that it is safe to do so.